jcsenciales/iBike_Eye/README.md

 ensure when we connect power to Raspberry it´s run all the software without keyboard and without a screen because on a bike I will use the minimal devices possible.

+## Raspberry Automatic script run

+When I connect power to Raspberry-pi in my Bike, I need to start all the process automatically without any intervention.
+This is solved using crontab. (@reboot ...)
+I have a little bash script that activate the python3 virtualenv and run the Bike-eye.py python script.
+After that I can begin my route taken photos using the OAK-1.

+## iBike Eye Configuration

+The script configuration can be changed in the file "bike_eye_config.py"

+The main parameters are:

+1. images parameters img_path = './outimg/' #path to save images frecuency_img = 2 # n seconds for waiting between write
+   every image to disk score_confidence = 80 # score to be save image or not

+1. video parameters video_duration = 20 #durations of videos video_fps = 15.0 #video frame per second video_path = '
+   ./outvideo/' #path to save videos

+Also, in this config file we can select between use MobileNetSSD or Yolo-v3 models.

 ## Costs

 1. [OAK-1](https://store.opencv.ai/products/oak-1): 149$